AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 ```

 <a name="genomeprep"></a>
-### Data preparation.
+### Data preparation
 The *rnachromprocessing* pipeline expects reads in paired files to be synchronized, i.e. for every index i read number i from rna.fastq file and read number i from dna.fastq file have same id.
 If you download data from SRA archive using fasterq-dump make sure to use `--split-3` flag.

 Chromosome names in genome and gene annotation should be the same.
-We also recommend to remove mitochondrial and "Unplaced" sequences from genome fasta.
-This can be easily achieved using tools like [seqkit](https://bioinf.shenwei.me/seqkit/): for example, command `seqkit grep -vrp "^chrUn" file.fa > clean.fa` will  remove all unplaced chromosome fragments from genome file.
+We also recommend to remove mitochondrial and "Unplaced/Unlocalized" sequences from genome fasta.
+This can be easily achieved using tools like [seqkit](https://bioinf.shenwei.me/seqkit/): for example, command `seqkit grep -vrp "^chrUn" file.fa > clean.fa` will remove all such chromosome fragments from genome file.

 Hisat2 requires genome to be indexed.
 In order to build the index, use command `hisat2-build -p 16 genome.fa prefix`, where **prefix** is the prefix name for genome index files.
-In order to properly map the RNA parts you will also need the splicecite file, that can be obtained from genome annotation file using hisat's script: `hisat2_extract_splice_sites.py genome.gtf > genome.ss`.
+In order to properly map the RNA parts you will also need the splicecite file, that can be obtained from gene annotation file using hisat's script: `hisat2_extract_splice_sites.py genome.gtf > genome.ss`.
 See [hisat2 manual](http://daehwankimlab.github.io/hisat2/howto/#building-indexes) for more information.

 ## rnachromprocessing